 Have you ever considered gold as an investment?
 Or maybe just as a hobby?

 In the days of instant online stock trading and financial accounts, sometimes money seems almost make-believe.
 Many of us no longer see our money as a tangible object.

 That’s why there’s something very satisfying and solid about investing in and wanting to buy gold coins.
 There’s nothing like going to a coin shop, coming out with a small-but-heavy paper bag, and then taking it home and feeling the weight of each coin.

 But is it crazy to invest in gold coins in 2022?
-Let’s look at some advantages and disadvantages of buying gold coins as an investment:
+Let’s look at some advantages and disadvantages of buying gold coins as an investment.

 Advantages to buying gold coins